 1943 – Sammy Baugh led the league in passing, interceptions, and punting.

 1947 – Adding an extra official, The Back Judge – This may not seem like a major rule change.
 However, the field was now surrounded by referees.
-Each referee now had a certain area they would watch, allowing them to focus on and narrow their penalty view.
+Each referee now had a specific area they would watch, allowing them to focus on and narrow their penalty view.

-1950 – Unlimited substitutions used to be only 3 men at a time.
+1950 – Unlimited substitutions used to be only three men at a time.
 Teams are now using personnel sets based on down and distance.
 The goal line and short-yardage ground and pound start to form as teams can now be more creative with how they script their game plan.

 1952 – The Pittsburg Steelers are the last team to abandon the single-wing offense.
 Instead (like every other team in the league at the time), they adopt the “T” formation.

 1955– Rule change which marks a player is down if touched by a defender and any part of his body (excluding hands are feet) hit the ground.
 This helped clarify when the ball was dead

 1972 – Hash marks were moved originally from 15 yards from the sideline to 23.1 yards from the sideline.
 Out of all the rules changes on the list, this is one of the more important changes.

 For reference, high school hash marks are 17.8 yards from the sideline.
 When the ball is run out of bounds, the ball is placed on the hash.
 This gives the offense 35.6 yards of field to run plays to the field or open side (with only 17.8 yards to the boundary or the closed side of the field).
 The 35.6 yards allow the offense to have more space to run/pass to the open side of the field.